mcneel/developer.rhino3d.com/content/en/guides/eto/why-eto/_index.md

 <!-- Sizing, automatic, manual etc. -->

 ## 1. Batteries Included
-All the required Eto dependencies are bundled with Rhino, it's easy to get going quickly and does not require any other dependencies
+All the required Eto dependencies are bundled with Rhino.

 ## 2. It's Rhino!
 Rhino uses Eto!
 Creating UIs that match the Rhino style are a breeze.